tymofij/adofex/README.rst

 =======================
- Transifex Adofex
+ Transifex Adofex (DISCONTINUED, WILL BE CLOSED DOWN BY THE END OF 2017)
 =======================

+Mozilla plans to stop supporting legacy Firefox extensions in November 2017, and so a platform for localizing XPI extensions would not be needed at all.

+Those who need to translate .properties and .dtd files can use Transifex.com

-Transifex Adofex is a project to provide a web service to localize Mozilla extensions.
-It is a set of Transifex addons and few views, and relies on forked Transifex instanse.
+Transifex Adofex was a project to provide a web service to localize Mozilla extensions.
+It wass a set of Transifex addons and few views, and relied on forked Transifex instanse.

 Installation Instructions
 =========================